waffle-iron/bands-nearby/README.md

 # Bands Nearby

 At a glance decide if you want go to a show and buy tickets with a click.
 Bands Nearby is a frictionless interface to explore music.
 The application uses vanilla JS and JSDOM to scrape concert listings from local venues often too small or underground to be included in mainstream listings.
-Built with es6, Node.js, Bluebird, Flexbox, JSDOM, Jest, Webpack and React.
+Built with es6, React, React Router, Node.js, JSDOM, Jest, Enzyme, Webpack, Bluebird, Flexbox.

 Bands Nearby Beta is available on web and mobile: http://beta.bandsnearby.com/